Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 A mix of brass and nickel metal finishes were used in this stylish bathroom to complement the cabinet color (Magnetic Gray by Sherwin Williams):

-A mix of chrome, black and brass metals provide a focal point in this small bathroom.
+A mix of chrome, matte black, and brass metals provide a focal point in this small bathroom.

-Here’s a contemporary bathroom featuring a polished nickel faucet, brass mirror, and black cabinet hardware and sconces, contrasting beautifully with the white vanity.
+Here’s a contemporary bathroom featuring a nickel faucet, aged brass cabinet hardware, and brass sconces and shower head, contrasting beautifully with the warm wood vanity.

 Coordinating brass mirrors and faucets, combined with brushed nickel cabinet pulls and white sconces, create a modern and stylish look: